amatsuda/gem-src/README.md

 # gem-src

-A gem plugin that automatically `git clone`s the gem's source right after every `gem install` so you can `git log`, `git grep` and of course write your patch there!
+gem-src is a gem plugin && rbenv plugin that automatically `git clone`s the gem's source right after every `gem install` so you can `git log`, `git grep` and of course write your patch there!

 ## Installation

+### As a Rubygem

+gem-src is a gem plugin that can be installed via gem install command:

     $ gem install gem-src

-If you want to enable this as a rbenv plugin, then run:
+### As an rbenv plugin (recommended)

+Alternatively, if you're using rbenv, you can install gem-src as an rbenv plugin:

     $ git clone https://github.com/amatsuda/gem-src.git ~/.rbenv/plugins/gem-src

-and you get gem-src enabled for all gem and bundle commands invoked through rbenv.
+then you get gem-src enabled for all `gem` and `bundle` commands invoked through rbenv.

 ## Configuration

 ### By default

-With this gem installed, every `gem install` you perform will be followed by automatic `git clone` into the installed gem's "src" directory (if the gemspec's "homepage" property points to a Git repo).
+With this gem plugin installed, every `gem install` you perform will be followed by automatic `git clone` of the online repo into the installed gem's "src" directory (if the gemspec's "homepage" property points to a Git repo).

 For example, when you execute